devuri/rdx-release-deployer-action/README.md

 ### Example Workflow

-Here is the updated example with comments for each possible parameter:
+Example with comments for each parameter:

 ```yaml
 name: 🚀 Release Deployer